lithops-cloud/lithops/docs/cos-info.md

-# Credentials for IBM Cloud Object Storage
+# Credentials for the IBM Cloud Object Storage

  - Login to IBM Cloud and open up your dashboard.
  - Make sure you select 'All Resources' under Resource Group. and navigate to your instance of Object Storage.